|Born||in Manhattan, New York City, New York, USA|

 |Height||5' 8½" (1.74 m)|

-Tanya Roberts came from modest beginnings in the Bronx, New York, the daughter of a pen salesman (Irish) and a mother (Jewish) who were divorced before she reached high school.
-Tanya dropped out of high school at age 15, got married and hitchhiked around the country until her mother-in-law had the marriage annulled.
+Tanya Roberts came from modest beginnings in the Bronx, New York, the younger daughter of a Jewish American pen salesman (Oscar Blum) and an English mother (Dorothy Smith), who divorced before she reached high school.
+Tanya dropped out of high school, got married and hitchhiked around the country until her mother-in-law had the marriage annulled.
 She met psychology student Barry Roberts in New York while waiting in line to see a movie.
 A few months later, she proposed to him in a subway station, and they were married.
 She studied acting under Lee Strasberg and Uta Hagen.
 In her early years in New York, she supported herself as an Arthur Murray dance instructor and by modeling.
-She appeared in off-Broadway productions of "Picnic" and "Antigone", and in television commercials for Ultra Brite, Clairol and Cool Ray sunglasses.
+She appeared in off-Broadway productions of "Picnic" and "Antigone," and in television commercials for Ultra Brite, Clairol and Cool Ray sunglasses.

 |Barry Roberts||(1974 - 15 June 2006) (his death)|